B2B Ecommerce AI

 Managing customer relationships.

-A CRM tool offers insights into each step of the customer journey, so sales never miss a lead; marketing boosts its upsell rate, and customer service sees its Net Promoter Score (NPS) improve because issues are resolved quickly.
+A CRM tool offers insights into each step of the customer journey, so sales reps never miss a lead; marketing boosts its upsell rate, and customer service sees its Net Promoter Score (NPS) improve because issues are resolved quickly.

-AI-powered ABM (Account-Based Marketing)
+AI-powered ABM (account-based marketing).

 Piggybacking on your CRM, you can optimise account-based marketing (ABM) by identifying target accounts that show buying intent, analysing their behaviour, and suggesting the best strategies to engage them.
 AI-driven ABM ensures that marketing and sales efforts are focused on high-value accounts, leading to higher conversion rates.